Where patient credit comes from

 Patient credit is never revenue at issuance

-Adding credit to a patient’s account doesn’t count as revenue under either cash or accrual reporting.
+Adding credit to a patient’s account doesn’t count as revenue on accrual reporting.
 The clinic took money in (or already had it) but now owes the patient that value in services or product.
 Until the patient redeems the credit, it’s a balance the clinic has to deliver against — exactly like an unredeemed package or an unspent gift card.
+Cash reporting is the one exception, and only when the patient buys credit: cash reporting counts money as it arrives, so the purchase shows up then and the visit they later spend it on doesn’t.
+Either way the amount is counted once — the two reports just disagree about which day.
 This is why your Product Sales Breakdown may show $0 revenue for a charge that was paid $200 from credit — the original revenue event was wherever the credit came from (a cycle billing, an overpayment, a refund).
 Spending the credit is the second half of that transaction, not a new sale.When patient credit recognizes as revenue

 Revenue recognizes when the patient spends the credit on a real service, product, or other deliverable — the same moment a card payment would recognize.
 The mechanics:- A $300 facial billed at checkout, paid $200 from credit + $100 from card → $300 of revenue recognizes on the facial line.
 The clinic’s bookkeeping records $200 less liability (credit was drawn down) and $100 more cash.